schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

   * Security Hub Streams: triggered by changes in the DynamoDB suppression table using a DynamoDB Stream.
   * (optional) Security Hub Jira: triggered by EventBridge on events from SecurityHub with a normalized severity higher than a definable threshold (by default `70`)
     * [Normalized](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_Severity.html) severity levels:
-      * 0 - INFORMATIONAL
+      * 0 - `INFORMATIONAL`
-      * 1–39 - LOW
+      * 1–39 - `LOW`
-      * 40–69 - MEDIUM
+      * 40–69 - `MEDIUM`
-      * 70–89 - HIGH
+      * 70–89 - `HIGH`
-      * 90–100 - CRITICAL
+      * 90–100 - `CRITICAL`
 * (optional) Step Function, to orchestrate the Suppressor and Jira lambdas.
 * YML Configuration File (`suppressor.yaml`) that contains the list of products and the field mapping

-## Deployment Modes
+## Deployment moded

-There are 3 different deployment modes for this module.
-All the modes deploy a Lambda function which triggers in response to upserts in DynamoDB table and a EventBridge rule with a pattern which detects the import of a new Security Hub finding.
+Each mode deploys a Lambda function that is triggered by upserts to the DynamoDB table and an EventBridge rule which detects new Security Hub findings.
 In addition to these, additional resources are deployed depending on the chosen deployment mode.

-### (Default) Without Jira & ServiceNow Integration
+### (Default) without Jira & ServiceNow integration

-* The module deploys 1 Lambda function: `Suppressor` and configures this Lambda as a target to the EventBridge rule.
+* The module deploys one Lambda function: `Suppressor`, and configures it as a target to the EventBridge rule watching for new Security Hub findings

-### With Jira Integration
+### With Jira integration

-* This deployment method can be used by setting the value of the variable `jira_integration` to `true` (default = false).
-* The module deploys two Lambda functions: `Suppressor` and `Jira` along with a Step function which orchestrates these Lambda functions and Step Function as a target to the EventBridge rule.
+* The module deploys an additional Lambda function: `Jira`, along with a Step function which orchestrates these Lambda functions and Step Function as a target to the EventBridge rule
-* If the finding is not suppressed a ticket is created for findings with a normalized severity higher than a definable threshold.
-The workflow status in Security Hub is updated from `NEW` to `NOTIFIED`.
+* If the finding is not suppressed and matches the configured severity level, an issue is created in Jira; the Security Hub workflow status will also be changed from `NEW` to `NOTIFIED`

 ![Step Function Graph](files/step-function-artifacts/securityhub-suppressor-orchestrator-graph.png)

-### With ServiceNow Integration
+### With ServiceNow integration

 [Reference design](https://aws.amazon.com/blogs/security/how-to-set-up-two-way-integration-between-aws-security-hub-and-servicenow)

-* This deployment method can be used by setting the value of the variable `servicenow_integration` to `true` (default = false).
-* The module will deploy all the needed resources to support integration with ServiceNow, including (but not limited to): An SQS Queue, EventBridge Rule and the needed IAM user.
+* The module will deploy additional resources to support ServiceNow integration including (but not limited to): SQS queue, EventBridge rule and the necessary IAM user
-* When an event in SecurityHub fires, an event will be created by EventBridge and dropped onto an SQS Queue.
+* When an event in SecurityHub fires, an event will be created by EventBridge and dropped onto an SQS queue.
 * ServiceNow will pull the events from the SQS queue with the `SCSyncUser` using `acccess_key` & `secret_access_key`.

+> **Note**
-Note : The user will be created by the module, but the `acccess_key` & `secret_access_key` need to be generated in the AWS Console, to prevent storing this data in the Terraform state.
+> The user will be created by the module, but the `acccess_key` & `secret_access_key` need to be generated in the AWS Console, to prevent storing this data in the Terraform state.
 If you want Terraform to create the `acccess_key` & `secret_access_key` (and output them), set variable `create_servicenow_access_keys` to `true` (default = false)

 ## How it works

-The Security Hub Findings Suppressor listens to AWS EventBridge event bus and triggers an execution when a `Security Hub Findings - Imported` event happens.
+The Security Hub Findings Manager listens to the AWS EventBridge event bus and triggers an execution when the `Security Hub Findings - Imported` event occurs.

-Once the event is delivered, the function `securityhub-events-suppressor` will be triggered and will perform the following steps:
+Once the event is delivered, the `securityhub-events-suppressor` function will be triggered and will perform the following:

-* Parse the event to determine what is the linked product.
+1. Parse the event to determine what is the linked product.
 For example: Firewall Manager, Inspector or Security Hub.
-* Check whether this product is properly mapped and configured in the YAML configuration file.
+1. Check whether this product is properly mapped and configured in the YAML configuration file.
-* Extract the AWS resource from the event payload.
+1. Extract the AWS resource from the event payload.
-* Upon having the resource and its ARN, the logic checks if that resource is listed in the suppression list.
+1. Upon having the resource and its ARN, the logic checks if that resource is listed in the suppression list.
-* The suppression list contains a collection of items, one per controlId.
+1. The suppression list contains a collection of items, one per controlId.

 ## How to add a new product to the suppression list